José Cardenal: Coaching career

 Cardenal coached for the Reds, Cardinals, Yankees, and Devil Rays.
 He was the first base coach for the Yankees run of World Championships in 1996, 1998, and 1999.
 He resigned from his position with the Yankees prior to the 2000 season over a contract dispute.

 Cardenal became the senior advisor to the Washington Nationals general manager in 2005.
 On September 14, he announced that he wanted to help the victims of Hurricane Katrina, and was seeking to auction his World Series ring he won with the New York Yankees in 1998.
 Cardenal was relieved of his position with the Nationals following the 2009 season.

 Cultural impact

 First Lady Michelle Obama hugged Cardenal during the Chicago Cubs January, 2017 visit to the White House.
 The team and some veterans were invited there to celebrate their 2016 World Series victory.
-Native Chicagaon Obama said she wore her Cubs hat on top of her oversized Afro the same way Cardenal had during his career, as seen above in the photograph of his baseball card.
+Native Chicagaon Obama said she wore her Cubs hat on top of her oversized Afro the same way Cardenal had during his career, as seen in the photo above.